rjohnsen/threathunting-book/content/_index.md

 This notebook provides a comprehensive guide to Threat Hunting, structured in the form of a book.
 With years of experience in establishing SOC departments for Norwegian cybersecurity firms and actively working as a threat hunter, I’ve gathered valuable insights that I’m eager to share.

-As I transition into managing a Cyber Security Operations Center (CSOC), my goal is to help SOC analysts become proficient threat hunters from day one.
+My goal is to help SOC analysts become proficient threat hunters from day one.

 **_Roger C.B.
 Johnsen_**